What is Homeowners Insurance and Do I Need it in NYC?

 What Factors Affect Home Insurance Rates?

-According to the Insurance Information Institute, home insurance rates are determined by your home’s square footage, location, local crime rates, and whether you live in an area prone to disasters such as hurricanes.
+According to the Insurance Information Institute, home insurance rates are determined by your home's square footage, location, local crime rates, and whether you live in an area prone to disasters like hurricanes.

-But home insurance rates are largely determined by how much you use your insurance.
+However, home insurance rates are primarily determined by how much you use your insurance.

-Like auto insurance, where your rates keep going up when you have had too many accidents, homeowners insurance is similar in nature.
+Homeowners insurance is similar to auto insurance, where your rates keep increasing when you have had too many accidents.

-Frequencies, such as past home insurance claims by the homeowner and the severity of each claim, as well as the homeowner’s credit score affect how much you will be paying each month.
+Frequencies, such as past home insurance claims by the homeowner, the severity of each claim, and the homeowner's credit score, affect how much you will pay each month.

 If that occurs or describes your situation, your insurer will consider you a "risk."

-And if you are determined to be a “risk” you will significantly increase your insurance into a higher pricing tier.
+And if you are determined to be a "risk," you will significantly increase your insurance to a higher pricing tier.

 How Can You Save Money on Insurance Without Increasing Your Deductible?